JordanGastion1/Village-Child/README.md

-### You also join our Hot-line every Tueday at 5 pm to 8 pm!
+### Feel free to join our Hot-line every Tueday at 5 pm to 8 pm!
 CALL AT 1(800)-211-village

 <!--style="color:blue"> -->